jashapiro/jashapiro.github.io/courses/biolB215s13/first_steps.md

 ##  [1]  1  0  3  1 -4  1  1  0  1  1  1 -5  1  2
 {% endhighlight %}

+Calculate the sum of the integers from 1 to 1000 with every number divisible by 3 excluded.
+There are many ways to do this; show at least two methods.
+{: .question}

 ## Basic Data Types